njbizzle/GDVC/README.md

 This is a Discord chat bot that takes a lot of inspiration from software like Git to make a sort of version control to manage larger projects.
 I wanted to make a bot that would be able to manage multiple projects between multiple communities, keep track of their working level IDs (which allows someone to copy a level off the game server), and then have the ability to push the edited version back to the project, as well as record information about the changes that were made.
 There are also features to make sure that only one person checks out the level at a time, and in case the level splits and forms a bit of a tree, the ability to visualize all the changes and prune these extra branches.

-Sadly it didn't see any use outside of me and a few other people running test despite being in a working state (last time I checked).
+Sadly it didn't see any use outside of me and a few other people running tests despite being in a working state (last time I checked).

 ## Tools used